jframos/fiware-paas/README.md

 This is the repository of the PaaS Manager developed in the FI-WARE and 4CaaSt project.
 The PaaS Manager GE provides a new layer over the IaaS layer (Openstack) in the aim of easing the task of deploying applications on a Cloud infrastructure.
 Therefore, it orchestrates the provisioning of the required virtual resources at IaaS level, and then, the installation and configuration of the whole software stack of the application by the SDC GE, taking into account the underlying virtual infrastructure.
 It provides a flexible mechanism to perform the deployment, enabling multiple deployment architectures: everything in a single VM or server, several VMs or servers, or elastic architectures based on load balancers and different software tiers.

 ## Requirements
 In order to execute the PaaS Manager, it is needed to have previously installed the following software:
 - Tomcat 7.X.X
 - PostgreSQL

-## Building instructions
+#### Building Requirements
-It is a a maven application:
+It is a a maven application, it is just need to execute mvn clean install

-- Compile, launch test and build all modules

-        $ mvn clean install
-- Create a zip with distribution in target/paas-manager-server-dist.zip

-        $ mvn assembly:assembly -DskipTests

-- You can generate a rpm o debian packages (using profiles in pom)

-    for debian/ubuntu:

-        $ mvn install -Pdebian -DskipTests
-        (created target/paas-manager-server-XXXXX.deb)

-    for centOS:

-        $ mvn install -Prpm -DskipTests
-        (created target/rpm/paasmanager/RPMS/noarch/paasmanager-XXXX.noarch.rpm)

 ## Installation instruction (for CentOS)
 ### Database configuration

     $ yum install postgresql postgresql-server postgresql-contrib